Section 1 - Introduction

 What you might need to know

-This lesson first focuses on the European institutions involved in making decisions at European level.
-You have FOUR.
+This lesson focuses on the European institutions involved in making decisions at European level.

-The second institution is the European Commission.
+2. The second institution is the European Commission.
 Its job is to put into words the big ideas suggested by the European Council.
 It is the only one that can do this job.
 It can be suggested lots of different things but ultimately if it doesn’t want to write up a proposal on a suggested issue, it won’t.
 It is really the gatekeeper to legislative proposals.
-It is made up of 28 Commissioners including a President, one per country.
+It is made up of 27 Commissioners, one per country.
+It also has a President, included in the 27 Commissioners.
 The Commission doesn’t represent individual countries.
 It fights for the general interest of the European Union.